The importance of teaching children teamwork and sportsmanship

 What is sportsmanship?

 Parents are constantly looking for ways to make their child’s childhood the best it can be.
 One way is by teaching them life skills that will help them in school and in society.
 The importance of teamwork and good sportsmanship cannot be stressed enough.
 Sportsmanship means to play with a good spirit in mind.
-It is a set of manners or behavior that everyone takes note of during the game.
+It is a set of manners or behaviour that everyone takes note of during the game.
 It’s not just how to win but also how to be fair, how to encourage teammates.
 Teamwork

 helps children feel like they belong somewhere and teaches them how to function well with others.